Are you a European Union citizen, European Economic Area citizen, or Swiss citizen living in the UK?

 We will hand your ID documents back to you - there is no need to leave them with us.
 After submitting your information, you will receive an email with a link to complete an online application.
 This should be completed within the timescale specified.
 If not, you may have to present your ID documents for verification again.

+They will refer you to the centre nearest to your home if they cannot help you over the phone.
 You will need to take along an Android smartphone or tablet or an iPhone 8 or above to use this service.

 You cannot get help from the assisted digital service if you need immigration advice (for example, advice on which immigration form you need to complete) or you need an update on the progress of an immigration application you have already submitted.